 Amendments should normally be notified to us by your employer, however it is your responsibility to discuss this with them to ensure we are informed of changes to your training agreement.
 If in doubt, talk with your qualified person responsible for training (QPRT).

 Your training agreement sets out the circumstances in which it may be terminated and you are advised to review these clauses.
-In the ICAEW standard training agreement, clauses 21 and 22 relate to the cancellation of the agreement.
 The most common cause of training agreement cancellation, and therefore possible termination of employment, is exam failure.

 The most common reason given by students seeking to cancel their training agreement is that their work experience is not sufficiently broad or challenging.
 You are reminded of the commitment that you have made to your employer, through the training agreement, which you are expected to honour.
 If you feel that you are not being provided with appropriate experience you must discuss this with your line manager, counsellor or QPRT.
 Your employer is investing a significant amount in your development, so in return you must make a valuable contribution to the organisation.